segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 **Note:** Refer to the specific destination's docs to see if your tool must be bundled in the app or sent server-side.

-### Cloud-based Connection Modes
+### Cloud-Mode in Android

-When an destination's SDK is not packaged, but it is enabled via your dashboard, the request goes through the Segment REST API, and is routed to the service's server-side API as [described here](/docs/integrations/#connection-modes).
+When an destination's SDK is not packaged, but it is enabled from your dashboard, the request goes through the Segment REST API, and is routed to the service's server-side API as [described here](/docs/destinations/#connection-modes).

-### Packaging Device-based destination SDKs
+### Packaging Device-mode destination SDKs

-By default, our `analytics` artifact packages no Device-based destinations.
+By default, our `analytics` artifact does not package Device-mode destinations.

-We recommend using device-based destinations on a need-to-use basis to reduce the size of your application, and avoid running into the dreaded 65k method limit.
+We recommend using device-mode destinations on a need-to-use basis to reduce the size of your application, and to avoid running into the dreaded 65k method limit.

-If you would like to package Device-based destinations, first add the dependencies you need.
+To package Device-mode destinations, first add the dependencies you need.
 You can find these in our app when you open the destination for your source.

 ```
 compile('com.segment.analytics.android.integrations:google-analytics:+') {